Massar-A/ResilientHTTPClient/README.md

 # Resilient HTTP Client :
 This is a small resilient HTTP Client that retries HTTP requests in case of an error.
+This client adds new features such as timeout personalization and selection of errors to retry on.
 ## Tutorial
 At first, make sure you have installed Python in your machine.
 To run the tests of the HTTP Client.